Walter Rauff: Chief of the secret police in Northern Italy

 In 1943, Rauff was sent to Milan where he took charge of all Gestapo and SD operations throughout northwest Italy.
 The MI5 file states:

 In both these postings [Tunisia and northern Italy] Rauff rapidly gained a reputation for utter ruthlessness.
 In Tunis and Italy he was responsible for the indiscriminate execution of both Jews and local partisans.
-His work in Italy involved imposing total German control on Milan, Turin and Genoa.
+His work in Italy involved imposing total German control on Milan, Turin, and Genoa.
 His success in this task earned him the congratulations of his SS superior, who described it as 'a superb achievement'.

 Rauff remained in Italy until the end of the war.
 The MI5 file states:

 He narrowly avoided being lynched by an Italian mob, having barricaded himself and a number of other SS officers into the Hotel Regina in Milan.
 He was arrested by Allied troops and sent to a prisoner of war camp.

 His interrogator in the POW camp ended his report with these words:

 Rauff has brought his organisation of political gangsterism to stream-lined perfection and is proud of the fact.
 By nature cynical and overbearing, but cunning and shifty rather than intelligent, he regards his past activities as a matter of course.

 According to Rauff's declassified CIA file:

 Near the end of the war Rauff, then the senior SS and police official in northern Italy, tried to gain credit for the surrender of German forces in Italy, but ended up only surrendering himself.
 After escaping from an American internment camp in Rimini, Rauff hid in a number of Italian convents, apparently under the protection of Bishop Alois Hudal.

 Spying activities in the Middle East

-In 1948, he was recruited by Syrian intelligence and went to Damascus, where he served as military adviser to President Husni al-Za'im when they fought against the newly established State of Israel, only to fall out of favour after a coup a year later.
-Rauff managed to convince his captors that he was only an adviser and had no command powers; he was released but ordered to leave the country.
+In 1948, he was recruited by Syrian intelligence and went to Damascus, where he served as military advisor to President Husni al-Za'im when they fought against the newly established State of Israel, only to fall out of favour after a coup a year later.
+Rauff managed to convince his captors that he was only an advisor and had no command powers; he was released but ordered to leave the country.
 After barely escaping from Syria, Rauff fled to Lebanon and later back to Italy, and gained a transit pass for Ecuador, where he and his family settled, later moving to Chile.